 This is the first of a two-course sequence in introductory physics that deals with mechanics.
-Topics include measurements, vectors, simple kinematics of uniformly accelerating bodies, projectile and circular motion work, energy, power, and simple rotational dynamics.
-Pre-requisite: MAT-100 or MAT-110 or MAT-111.
+Topics include measurements, vectors, simple kinematics of uniformly accelerating bodies, projectile and circular motion work, energy, power, and simple rotational dynam ics.
+Pre-requisite: MAT-100 or MAT-106 or MAT-110 or MAT-111.

-PHY 211 Engineering Physics II
+Engineering Physics II PHY 211

 Provides an introduction to electricity and magnetism.
 The course starts with electrostatics and culminates with Maxwell's equations.
 Topics covered include Coulomb's laws, the electric and magnetic field, the electrostatic potential, Gauss's law, Biot-Savart law, Ampere's law, and Basic DC and AC circuit theory.
-Pre-requisite: PHY-111
+Pre-requisite: PHY-111 tions to lens and mirror system, diffraction interference, and polarization of light.
+Also covered are special relativity, photoelectric effect, Bohr-atom, continuous and discrete spectra, Compton effect, DeBroglie and wave particle duality of matter, wave mechanics modification of classical mechanics, and the nuclear atom.
+Lab experiments are performed spanning the broad-spectrum of topics discussed in lecture.
+Co-requisite: PHY-211